foxytanuki/blockchain-signals/README.md

 - [Aptos](https://aptosfoundation.org/subscribe) - A scalable and secure blockchain designed for the next generation of decentralized applications.
 Aptos features a unique parallel execution engine, high throughput, and low latency, making it ideal for complex and high-demand use cases.

+- [Arbitrum](https://arbitrum.io/) - Ethereum Layer 2 scaling solution, offering fast and low-cost transactions with high compatibility for smart contracts.

+- [Optimism](https://optimism.us6.list-manage.com/subscribe/post?u=9727fa8bec4011400e57cafcb&id=ca91042234&f_id=002a19e3f0) - A scalable and secure Ethereum Layer 2 solution that leverages optimistic rollups to reduce transaction fees and improve throughput.

+- [Polygon](https://polygon.technology/) - Ethereum's leading scaling platform providing low-cost, high-speed transactions and a growing ecosystem for decentralized applications.

+- [Cosmos](https://v1.cosmos.network/) - An ecosystem of connected blockchains designed for scalability and interoperability using the Tendermint consensus protocol. ld

+- [Polkadot](https://polkadot.com/community/newsroom) - A multichain network that facilitates cross-chain communication and enables diverse blockchain ecosystems to operate in harmony.

+- [StarkNet](https://www.starknet.io/starknet-devs-newsletter/) - A Layer 2 solution on Ethereum utilizing ZK-Rollups for enhanced scalability and privacy while maintaining the security of Ethereum.

 ## Awesome Lists

 - [Web3](https://awesome-web3.comwe)